DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Honey for wounds

 The most suitable dressing depends on the type of wound.

 It also depends on the location and size of the wound.
 Some dressings are easier to use and remove than others.
 Modern dressings are relatively hypoallergenic and non-adherent but sensitisation may occur to iodine, antibiotics, rubber, adhesives and preservatives.
-Tape cannot be applied if the skin is treated with emollient or topical steroid creams.
+A tape cannot be applied if the skin is treated with emollients or topical steroid creams.
 Cost and availability must also be considered.

 These need debriding to remove the abnormal matrix of fibrin, exudate, inflammatory cells and bacteria.
 This can be done by surgical debridement or by an agent that soaks up debris and forms a moist gel.
 Options are:

-Granulation tissue is a highly vascular matrix collagen and proteoglycans.
+Granulation tissue is highly vascular matrix of collagen and proteoglycans.

 Superficial wounds that exude fluid (burns and donor sites):

 Dry superficial wounds: